 The classic example of a case handled by an Ohio slip and fall lawyer has the client breaking a leg or dislocating a shoulder when a store owner fails to post a Wet Floor sign after a spill or while the staff is mopping.

 Most dangers that exist at businesses and around homes are less obvious.
 Stairs often go decades without being properly inspected or repaired when necessary.
 The railing on a balcony can fail to meet the height or weight limits set by building codes.
 Heavy boxes often get stored on high shelves and positioned in ways that make them prone to falling on unsuspecting customers.
 Stock clerks operating pallet jacks or forklifts may not slow down when rounding corners.
 Parking lot lights may burn out and go without replacement bulbs.
 A toxic cloud can form quickly when two cleaning solutions mix inadvertently.

-Each premises liability case will come with its own unique story, but a Columbus, Ohio, slip and fall lawyer or forklift accident will need to answer one question: Could the property owner or business manager have taken actions to prevent the injury?
+Each premises liability case will come with its own unique story, but a Columbus, Ohio, slip and fall lawyer will need to answer one question: Could the property owner or business manager have taken actions to prevent the injury?